Music of New Jersey: Rock & roll and classic rock

 Frankie Valli and the Four Seasons were rock and roll stars in the 1960s, scoring hits with "Sherry", "Big Girls Don't Cry", and "Walk Like a Man".
 The Shirelles, formed in Passaic, were a girl group popular in the early 1960s.
 Garage rock band the Doughboys formed in Plainfield in 1965; The Critters were also from Plainfield and formed in 1964; other New Jersey garage bands included Richard and the Young Lions from Newark, and the Myddle Class from Berkeley Heights.
 Figures of Light were a garage rock band formed in New Brunswick in 1970.

 Bruce Springsteen and the E-Street Band became one of New Jersey's most successful rock groups with the release of their Born to Run album in 1975.
 Springsteen's friends and fellow Jersey Shore natives, Southside Johnny and the Asbury Jukes, also saw commercial success.
 Donald Fagen of Steely Dan was born in Passaic and grew up in South Brunswick.
 New Brunswick band Looking Glass scored a number one hit with "Brandy (You're a Fine Girl)" in 1972.

-The term Jersey Shore sound is sometimes used to categorize musicians from the Jersey Shore region.
-The musicians within this scene span a wide range of genres, from doo-wop inspired artist and group Frankie Valli and The Four Seasons to heartland rock musician Bruce Springsteen and his band the E Street Band (with some of its members being lumped into this sound as well), as well as punk rock band the Gaslight Anthem (who collaborated with Springsteen on their newest album).
+The Jersey Shore sound has been more precisely described as.style of rock and roll associated with the music scene of Asbury Park, New Jersey, that developed during the late 1960s and 1970s.
+It combines rock and roll with influences from rhythm and blues, soul, and blues, often featuring horns and a bar-band-oriented live performance style; one contemporary account described it as the "New Jersey Sound", while later descriptions have characterized it as rock and roll with an R&B influence.
+The sound became particularly associated with Bruce Springsteen, Southside Johnny and the Asbury Jukes, and the E Street Band, with the Asbury Jukes' horn-heavy combination of rock and roll, soul, blues, and R&B becoming closely identified with the emerging Shore music scene in the mid-1970s.